 Let's say a student gets the following Scaled Scores:

 The ACT always rounds to the nearest whole number (so .5 rounds up).
-This student's final Composite Score is 32. ๐ฅณ
+The composite score would be 26.

 Ready to see your own scores?
 It's simple!